 Farm-to-Fork is more than a trend in Sacramento; it’s a way of life.
 So much so that the City updated its slogan in 2017 to America’s Farm-to-Fork Capital.

 The Sacramento region is unique in its agricultural geography.
 Enjoying an ideal climate for a year-round growing season allows regional chefs to create dishes from locally grown, freshly harvested produce, putting Sacramento at the very heart of the healthy, seasonal eating movement that is taking hold across California.

 The main tenant behind the Farm-to-Fork concept is sourcing locally grown food that is freshly harvested, which for restaurants means planning their menus around what is available from nearby farms based on the season.

 Many Sacramento restaurateurs are in close contact with local organic farms, visiting regularly to sample what is in season when planning their ever-changing menus.
 Buyers for the biggest restaurants mingle through local farmers markets with busy moms and home-cooks, vying for Northern California-grown produce.

 Home to many critically acclaimed restaurants, Sacramento chefs are finding themselves in good company with the best in the state.

-From relatively newer successes, such as Magpie and Red Rabbit, to well-established pioneers of the Farm-to-Fork movement like The Waterboy, who opened their doors in 1996 and Selland Family-owned restaurants The Kitchen and Ella, the restaurant scene in Sacramento continues to be on the upswing, putting us on the map as a foodie destination city.
+From relatively newer successes, such as Magpie and Red Rabbit, to well-established pioneers of the Farm-to-Fork movement like The Waterboy, who opened their doors in 1996 and Selland Family-owned restaurants The Kitchen – recipient of a MICHELIN Star – and Ella, the restaurant scene in Sacramento continues to be on the upswing, putting us on the map as a foodie destination city.